Duburd/Sentinel/README.md

-## Created by Aaron Black and Mattison Greff
+### A Full-stack React/React Native app by Aaron Black and Mattison Greff

 ### Sentinel